Long Term Plan

 Implementation- How do we teach geography?

-Geography lessons are delivered by class teachers through carefully planned units of work which group geography themes alongside other curriculum areas.
+Geography lessons are delivered by class teachers through carefully planned units of work.
 Our knowledge organisers identify the knowledge, vocabulary and disciplinary skills that will be covered in each unit.
 These knowledge organisers are used both in lessons and at home to reinforce learning.
 Our curriculum is progressive.
 We build upon the learning and skill development of the previous years, beginning each unit and lesson with teacher assessments of what children already know in order to inform the learning that follows.
 Teachers use precise questioning in class to test conceptual knowledge and skills.

 Continuous formative assessment identifies those children with gaps in learning, so that all children can fully access the learning.
 Teachers create engaging sequences of carefully planned lessons, drawing from a wide range of high quality sources and resources in order to aid understanding of conceptual and disciplinary knowledge.
 Opportunities are planned in across the year for pupils to put these skills into practice and gain first-hand experience during class trips during each year.
 During UKS2 pupils also have the opportunity to participate in residential study visits.